MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/resources/troubleshooting.md

 ### Long term fix

-Move to login with WAM, which is available on Win 10+ and on Win Server 2019+ - https://aka.ms/msal-net-wam
+Move to login with [WAM](../acquiring-tokens/desktop-mobile/wam.md), which is available on Win 10+ and on Win Server 2019+.

 ### Workaround